Search within:

 Jason Trembly

-Russ Professor of Mechanical Engineering, Director of the Institute for Sustainable Energy and the Environment
+Department Chair, Mechanical Engineering and Russ Endowed Chair and Director, Institute for Sustainable Energy and the Environment

 Principal investigator for more than $18 million in competitively sponsored research, primarily for the U.S. Department of Energy , Dr. Jason Trembly is Russ Professor of Mechanical Engineering, and a graduate faculty member in the Department of Chemical and Biomolecular Engineering.
 He is also Director of Ohio University’s Institute for Sustainable Energy and the Environment..